-America loves an event, and Copa America 2016 will be the biggest soccer show on U.S. soil since the 1994 FIFA World Cup.
-The pan-American championship, followed by the last eight of Euro 2016, will gel into one “summer of soccer” that will keep existing fans in America glued to their screens and create new ones — just as the 2014 FIFA World Cup will do.
+America loves big events, and Copa America 2016 will be the biggest soccer show on U.S. soil since the 1999 FIFA Women’s World Cup.
+The pan-American championship, followed by the last eight of Euro 2016, will gel into one “summer of soccer” that will keep existing fans in America glued to their screens and create new ones — just as the 2014 FIFA World Cup will do this summer.

 Watching Team USA and El Tri take on (part of) the world creates iconic moments and lasting memories.
 The same goes for clubs.
 It’s only a matter of time before televised soccer reaches a tipping point in wider American sports culture.
 When the television dollars from U.S.-based English-language networks start pouring into the coffers of national soccer federations and clubs closer to home, the power and prestige of these teams will grow exponentially.
 It’s bound to create a new bull market or economic boom town in the soccer world.

 Once it happens, those who lay in the CONCACAF and CONMEBOL tents must continue to both cooperate and compete with each other.
 This can take the form of newly integrated competitions or some other expression of hemispheric solidarity.